 9 HUM or Outside electives selected in consultation with the Graduate Director

-At least 15 hours must be at the 6000 level; 6 hours may be at the 4000 level.

 Comprehensive Exam

 The submission and oral defense of the thesis proposal equates to the comprehensive exam.

 Thesis

 HUM 6971 6 Thesis

 After the completion of coursework, each student will select a thesis topic; constitute a thesis committee; and write and orally defend a thesis proposal.
 Each student will then write and orally defend a 40 to 80 page thesis.
 During the proposal and thesis writing stage, students are required to enroll for 6 thesis credits.